 The Local Church: The Local Church meets to worship and proclaim Christ.

 The Local Church is the place where God's people gather to fellowship in singing, giving, partaking of the Supper, observing the ordinance of Baptism, and sit under Biblical preaching.
 The Local Church scatters to represent Christ everywhere they go, walking in wisdom toward outsiders.
 The Local Church is comprised of confessing believers in the Lord Jesus and are under the authority of Biblically qualified church Elders.
 Members of the local church seek to walk together in unity by considering one another.
 Believers should seek to join with, and serve alongside, a Christ-honoring local church.

 Second Coming of Christ: Jesus will come at an unknown, pre-ordained, time by God.

 At the sound of the trumpet Jesus Christ will return in all His glory.
 At this time He will separate the sheep (believers) from the goats (unbelievers).
-No one knows the day of His return.
 Believers are called to live their lives in eager anticipation of His return.
 Unbelievers are called upon to repent and believe the gospel.

 Having received Jesus Christ as Savior and Lord of our lives under the leadership and direction of His Holy Spirit and having been baptized as symbolic of the physical death, burial, and resurrection of Jesus Christ, as well as the spiritual death, burial, and resurrection of the believer, we do hereby enter into covenant with one another and with God as one body in Jesus Christ.